A beginner’s guide to the dapp platform that looks set to be one of the industry’s main contenders.

-In a unique move, the EOS token sale began in June 2017 and is taking place over the best part of a year (341 days), though US residents are not allowed to participate in the token sale.
+In a unique move, EOS’s token sale began in June 2017 and is taking place over the best part of a year (341 days).
 The year is split into 350 periods of distribution – at the end of each period, the total number of tokens to be distributed during that period will be allocated to buyers based on the amount of Ether (ETH) they contributed as a proportion of the total ETH received during the period.
 Once the token sale is done, 1 billion EOS tokens will have been distributed.

 What makes EOS unique?

-The EOS.IO software introduces a new blockchain architecture designed to enable vertical and horizontal scaling of decentralized applications.
-This is achieved by creating an operating system-like construct upon which applications can be built. … The resulting technology is a blockchain architecture that may ultimately scale to millions of transactions per second, eliminates user fees and allows for quick and easy deployment and maintenance of decentralized applications, in the context of a governed blockchain.
+The EOS.IO software introduces a new blockchain architecture designed to enable vertical and horizontal scaling of decentralised applications.
+This is achieved by creating an operating- system-like construct upon which applications can be built… The resulting technology is a blockchain architecture that may ultimately scale to millions of transactions per second, eliminates user fees, and allows for quick and easy deployment and maintenance of decentralised applications, in the context of a governed blockchain.

 In short, EOS aims to offer a complete toolkit for dapp development, making it quick and easy for businesses and individuals to create blockchain-based applications.